emily1618/Data-Portfolio/CHEATSHEET/README.md

 ![2](https://user-images.githubusercontent.com/62857660/158932933-a512fc05-36b6-4fdf-8782-2a53b31c96e3.png)

-CASE statement can in in the SELECT phrase
+CASE statement can in the SELECT phrase

 If you use aggregate, you must put them in a GROUP BY.
 You can also group by case statement columns
 ```